-4. Morgan Stanley is a global financial services company that provides its products and services to corporations, governments, institutions and individuals worldwide.
+4. Morgan Stanley provides its products and services to corporations, governments, institutions and individuals worldwide.
 The firm operates in the three business segments: Institutional Securities, Investment Management and Wealth Management.
 The Investment Management segment generates investment banking revenues primarily from the placement of investments in real estate and merchant banking funds.
 The company is headquartered in New York and has its principal offices in London, Tokyo, Hong Kong and other world financial centers.
 Morgan Stanley was named the Best Equity Bank in the world by Global Finance.
 In 2015, total investment banking revenues were $5.01 billion.

-|8||Bank of America Merrill Lynch||314.74|
+|2||Bank of America Merrill Lynch||1,153|